emqxarchive/emqx-docs-en/modules/topic_rewrite.md

 The topic rewriting function of EMQ X supports rewriting topic A to topic B when the client subscribes to topics, publishes messages, and cancels subscriptions according to user-configured rules.

-## Turn on topic rewriting

-The MQTT topic rewriting control module can be turned on through the dashboard page
+## Create module

-Open [EMQ X Dashboard](http://127.0.0.1:18083/modules), log in, click the "Module" tab on the left, and select Add
+Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:

 ![image-20200927213049265](./assets/modules.png)